Apprenticeships

 End point Assessment

-• Observation and questioning
+• Observation with questions

 Management - Team Leader/Supervisor